daos-stack/daos/doc/user/acl.md

 ACLs containing permissions not applicable to the given resource are considered invalid.

-In general a user/group's permissions must include at least some form of read access (for example, read or get-prop) before the user will be allowed to connect.
-A user with read-only *or* write-only permissions will be rejected when requesting RW access to a resource.
+To allow a user/group to connect to a resource, that principal's permissions must include at least some form of read access (for example, read or get-prop).
+A user with write-only permissions will be rejected when requesting RW access to a resource.

 ### Denying Access